chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

 [2025-12-08 18:15] - Updated by Junie - Error analysis
 {
-    "TYPE": "invalid args",
-    "TOOL": "open_entire_file",
-    "ERROR": "Attempted to open a directory as a file", "ROOT CAUSE": "The provided path points to a directory, but open_entire_file expects a file.", "PROJECT NOTE": "Path docs/dict-access is a directory; choose a specific file under it before opening.", "NEW INSTRUCTION": "WHEN open_entire_file path resolves to a directory THEN list entries and open a chosen file" }

-[2025-12-08 18:15] - Updated by Junie - Error analysis
-{
     "TYPE": "path error",
     "TOOL": "open_entire_file",
     "ERROR": "Provided path is a directory, not a file",